RooneyMcNibNug/RG35XX-SP/README.md

 muOS comes with some pre-existing bash scripts for backing up your fames, configurations, saves, and artwork.
 This is great, but these are all in different scripts each and also I've found in certain circumstances they can bea bit finnicky.

-I whipped up https://github.com/RooneyMcNibNug/RG35XX-SP/blob/main/holistic_bkp.sh to be a single "good enough" script to back up the following (and only the following):
+I whipped up https://github.com/RooneyMcNibNug/RG35XX-SP/blob/main/holistic_bkp.sh to be a single "good enough" script to backup the following (and only the following):

 - Saves and States for any games
 - Screenshots taken from all emulators